Saturday, November 28, 2015

 Frostie Vanilla (#24 - Rated 3.0 out of 12)

-Frostie was originally produced as a root beer in 1939.
-Over time, they expanded the varieties to 10, of which three are root beer based.
+Frostie was initially produced as a root beer in 1939.
+Over time, they expanded the varieties to 10, of which three are root beer-based.
 In 1979, Frostie was purchased by Monarch Beverage Company (Dad’s and Ramblin Root Beer).
-In 2000, after years of faltering sales, it was sold to Leading Edge Brands who in 2009 sold it to Intrastate Distributors.
+In 2000, after years of faltering sales, it was sold to Leading Edge Brands, which in 2009 sold it to Intrastate Distributors.

 Ingredients: Carbonated water, High Fructose Corn Syrup and/or sugar, caramel color, Sodium benzoate, Citric Acid, and natural and artificial flavors

-I assume they list more than one sugar option so they can just add the least expensive option when making the beverage and would not need to upgrade the bottle.
+I assume they list more than one sugar option, so they can add the least expensive option when making the beverage and would not need to upgrade the bottle.

 Nutrition (from the bottle)